angerman/data-bitcode-edsl/README.md

 # TODO:
 - [ ] build sample app that uses more than one function. (e.g. call out to a second function)
 - [ ] Unify ANON_STRUCT and NAMED_STRUCT.
 If it has a name it's named, otherwise it's anonynmous.
+- [ ] Put CallingConv into the function type, instead of the function.
+The issue is that we might bitcast a function, but loose the relevant information on how to call the casted result, if we do not store the relevant information in the result of a cast op.
+- [ ] Resolve all ForwardReferences (A few more FwdRef's were introduced that are non yet all resolved).

 # High Prio